BonsaiDen/JavaScript-Garden/doc/en/function/closures.md

         })(i);
     }

-The anonymous outer function gets called immediately with `i` as the first argument and will receive a copy of the **value** of `i` as its parameter `e`.
+The anonymous outer function gets called immediately with `i` as its first argument and will receive a copy of the **value** of `i` as its parameter `e`.

-The anonymous function that gets passed to `setTimeout` now has a reference to `e`, which value does **not** get changed by the loop.
+The anonymous function that gets passed to `setTimeout` now has a reference to `e`, whose value does **not** get changed by the loop.

-There is another possible way of achieving this; that is to return a function from the anonymous wrapper, which will then have the same behavior as the code above.
+There is another possible way of achieving this; that is to return a function from the anonymous wrapper, that will then have the same behavior as the code above.

     for(var i = 0; i < 10; i++) {